10 Project Management Books Every PM Should Read

 About the Author:

-With over 25 years of experience, Kim Heldman is a Project Management Professional (PMP), who has written an extensive catalogue on all things project management.
+With over 25 years of experience, Kim Heldman is a Project Management Professional (PMP) who has written an extensive catalogue on all things project management.
 From beginner courses to study guides, Heldman has authored it all.

 Project Management: Absolute Beginner’s Guide by Greg Horine

 This Beginner’s Guide makes the bold promise of success as a project manager, even if you have never run a project before.
-Alongside covering the basics, this book about project management process pulls examples from both accomplished and failed projects.
+Alongside covering the basics, this book about the project management process pulls examples from both accomplished and failed projects.

 This provides readers with the opportunity to understand what they should and shouldn’t do within the proper context.
 Written in an engaging style, this project management book is a solid option for individuals who are seeking valuable insight into the world of project management.
 A good project management book option for you, project managers!